 A common complaint for people with vestibular disorders is that they have difficulty with their vision.
 They may experience problems focusing on an object or perceive that objects are moving from side to side or revolving around them (vertigo).
 They may see their visual field jiggle or bounce during head motion (oscillopsia) or have double vision (diplopia).
 When they hold their heads still, these visual instability problems might resolve.

-Many people with vestibular disorders consult an eye care professional due to their visual symptoms.
+Many people with vestibular disorders consult an eye care professional due to their vision-related symptoms.
 The typical eye examination is done while the patient’s head is resting against a head rest, thereby reducing the head motion, which may mask the visual symptoms.
 With a vestibular disorder, the eyes may not be the primary cause of the problem; therefore the typical eye exam will not identify any eye pathology or routine optical problems that would explain the patient’s reported symptoms.

 The vestibular system and the visual system coordinate with each other through brain pathways in order to control visual fixation.
 The ‘ear to eye’ connection is known as the vestibulo-ocular reflex (VOR).
 The VOR has a critical role of keeping the eyes still during head motion.
 This is known as gaze stability.
 The VOR also sends a signal down to the postural muscles of the trunk/arms/legs, which is crucial for maintaining balance.

 Another way to explain this is to consider the video camera.
 Video cameras have motion stabilizing equipment built into them.
 This equipment stabilizes the visual world in order to capture a clear visual scene even though natural motions of the hand holding the video camera would otherwise blur the image.
 Patients with vestibular disorders experience vision problems because of a deficient VOR causing the eyes to move during head motion when they should instead be still.